ArshadKhan-UOIT/spreadsheet_prog/README.md

 1. All Other Files are lab 7
 1. I used Ajax jqurey from [here](https://github.com/kermattC/Lab-Demos-CSCI3230U/blob/D3-and-Ajax/scripts/barChartAndAjax.js) this is an example from TA: Matt's thursday lab channel in CSCI 3230U slack.
 1. I also using the grades.csv file provided from TA: Matt (from slack) since the other csv has the grades for everything /10 instead of /100, which is just midterm & final exam
+1. I used the url of the live server for viewing html, but for the csv file